naszilla/naszilla/README.md

 export PYTHONPATH="${PYTHONPATH}:$PWD"
 cd ..
 ```
+You might need to replace line 32 of `nasbench301/surrogate_models/surrogate_models.py` with a new path to the configspace file:
+`self.config_loader = utils.ConfigLoader(os.path.expanduser('~/nasbench301/configspace.json'))`

 Finally, download the nas benchmark datasets (either with the terminal commands below, or from their respective websites ([nasbench101](https://github.com/google-research/nasbench), [nasbench201](https://github.com/D-X-Y/NAS-Bench-201), and [nasbench301](https://github.com/automl/nasbench301)).
 ```
 # these files are 0.5GB, 2.1GB, and 1.6GB, respectively